adrianatrevinoe/ArtificialInteligenceDocuments/README.md

 # Artificial Inteligence Works
-Work developed in Artificial Intelligence class
+Some of the work developed in Artificial Intelligence class.